-Sometimes we need to access Windows local group policy editor to configure settings, fix problems, or perform some other tasks.
-Now this post shows five ways to open local group policy editor in Windows 10.
+Sometimes, we need to access the Windows local group policy editor to configure settings, fix problems, or perform some other tasks.
+Now, this post shows five ways to open local group policy editor in Windows 10.
 You can pick either way based on your preferences.

 5 ways to open local group policy editor in Windows 10

-Either way, you need to firstly sign into Windows 10 as an administrator or you have the administrative privilege.
+Either way, you need to first sign into Windows 10 as an administrator or you have the administrative privilege.

 Step 2: Type gpedit.msc in the search box, and then click the gpedit.msc in the best match result.

 Step 1: Bring up Run dialog by pressing Win + R key combination.

 Step 2: Type gpedit.msc in the box and click OK.
 Then local Group Policy Editor will open.

 Tips: Run command is usually used to quickly open apps/programs/folders.
 You can learn more about most-used Run Commands in Windows 10.